16 February 2023 - 9:00 am to 12:30 pm EST

 - Antennas – problems of incorporating and decoupling multiple antenna elements in handsets (15m)

 Each registered participant receives a copy of instructor slides and access to the recording of the course for 20 business days after the live lecture.
-Earn 0.3 IEEE Continuing Education Units for participating and completing the post-course evaluation.
+Earn 0.3 IEEE Continuing Education Units for participating.

 Upon registration, you will automatically be emailed the WebEx invitation for the course session, but you will also be sent a reminder message to join the WebEx session prior to the start of the course.
 Course materials will be emailed to you and will be available for download from the WebEx session page for this course, the day prior to the scheduled course date.